mieszkosabo/tartak/README.md

 Tartak uses [hotscript](https://github.com/gvergnaud/hotscript), [ts-arithmetic](https://github.com/arielhs/ts-arithmetic) and many other tricks to make it happen.

+🔔 Keep in mind that this project is a work in progress, may contain bugs and missing features.
+Also, see the [ROADMAP](#ROADMAP) section for planned features.
+Feel free to request features or report bugs with GitHub issues.

 ## Feature highlights:

 - first-class functions (closures, functions returning functions, partial application, etc.)